1999 World Series: Game 4

 With the Yankees' sweep of the Braves, this was the second time in 1999 that a New York City team had swept a team from Atlanta out of a playoffs; the Knicks had swept the Hawks in the second round of the NBA Playoffs during their Cinderella run to the NBA Finals, where they lost to the San Antonio Spurs.
 It would also mark the final time the Yankees clinched the championship at the old Yankee Stadium.

 The powerhouse Braves batted just .200 in the 4-game Series.
+Despite this, John Smoltz later referred to this series as "the closest four-game sweep you could ever have," given the fact that even with their anemic offensive showing, the Braves were still quite possibly two more prudent decisions on bullpen use away from a 2-1 lead after the first three games, with two starters blowing 8th inning leads when in both cases there had been very clearly visible situational red flags about their fitness to be left in the games that long.

+With the game 4 victory, the Yankees claimed their record-breaking 25th World Championship in North American professional sports, surpassing the previous record of 24 set by the National Hockey League (NHL)'s Montreal Canadiens.

 Composite box

 1999 World Series (4–0): New York Yankees (A.L.) beat Atlanta Braves (N.L.).